 - Monuments and Memorials, Sightseeing Type

 - Less than 1 hour Time to Spend

-While you're wandering along the eastern side of the Mall, venture to the Korean War Veterans Memorial.
-Paying tribute to the 1.5 million who served in "The Forgotten War," this privately funded site contains 19 stainless-steel statues of soldiers in combat.
-In a triangular area known as the "Field of Service," soldier statues march toward an American flag.
+When you're wandering along the eastern side of the Mall, venture to the Korean War Veterans Memorial.
+Paying tribute to the 1.5 million who served in "The Forgotten War," this privately funded site contains 19 stainless steel statues of soldiers in combat.
+In a triangular area known as the Field of Service, soldier statues march toward an American flag.
 Next to the soldiers is a 164-foot-long granite wall that pays homage to the unnamed troops that fought in the Korean War.
-Another highlight of the memorial is the "Pool of Remembrance," a tranquil place for reflection.
-The Korean War Veterans Memorial is free to explore 24 hours a day, though National Park Service rangers are only on the grounds daily from 9:30 a.m. to 11:30 p.m.
+Another highlight of the memorial is the Pool of Remembrance, a tranquil place for reflection.
+However, some past travelers cautioned that the memorial lacks signage, so younger visitors may not understand as much as those who lived through the war.

 Both memorials are free to explore 24 hours a day but are only staffed by National Park Service rangers from 9:30 a.m. to 10 p.m.
 The Vietnam Veterans and Korean War Veterans memorials are just a short walk south on 23rd Street Southwest from the Foggy Bottom-GWU Metro stop (on the Blue, Silver and Orange lines) by the Lincoln Memorial.
 You can also take the DC Circulator's National Mall bus to the sights.
 Visit the National Park Service's Vietnam Veterans Memorial page and its Korean War Veterans Memorial page to find out more.